Daniel-Peace/TBD-chat/hello-world/GETTING_STARTED.md

 TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
 In editors, we need [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) to make the TypeScript language service aware of `.vue` types.

+(No need to manually install vue-tsc as it's included in the dependencies file)

 ## Customize configuration

 See [Vite Configuration Reference](https://vitejs.dev/config/).